 GeneCards Summary for PEG3 Gene

 PEG3 (Paternally Expressed 3) is a Protein Coding gene.
 Diseases associated with PEG3 include undifferentiated embryonal sarcoma of the liver and embryonal sarcoma.
-Among its related pathways are Gene Expression and Gene Expression.
-GO annotations related to this gene include nucleic acid binding and sequence-specific DNA binding RNA polymerase II transcription factor activity.
+Among its related pathways are TNF-alpha/NF-kB Signaling Pathway.
+GO annotations related to this gene include nucleic acid binding and RNA polymerase II transcription factor activity, sequence-specific DNA binding.
 An important paralog of this gene is ZNF729.

 UniProtKB/Swiss-Prot for PEG3 Gene

 Induces apoptosis in cooperation with SIAH1A.
 Acts as a mediator between p53/TP53 and BAX in a neuronal death pathway that is activated by DNA damage.
 Acts synergistically with TRAF2 and inhibits TNF induced apoptosis through activation of NF-kappa-B (By similarity).
 Possesses a tumor suppressing activity in glioma cells.